FaolanBig/motor-control/README.md

 * Never activate both high-side switches simultaneously
 * Only use drivers with built-in dead-time or add firmware-based timing
 * Confirm current capability and thermal limits of the driver hardware

+## 8. License and Copyright Notice

+This project is licensed under the GNU Afferro General Public License to Carl Öttinger

+Copyright \copyright 2025 by Carl Öttinger